 Leah Daughtry is a multi-faceted leader with expertise in problem solving.
-Her hard work and determination has led her to strive in strategic and event planning, project management, community engagement, and internal and external communication strategies.
+Her hard work and determination have led her to strive in strategic and event planning, project management, community engagement, and internal and external communication strategies.

 Leah Daughtry’s proficiency has led her to take on the role of president and CEO of a boutique strategic planning firm, On These Things, LLC.
-Through this company, Leah has built an outstanding reputation for transforming businesses and organizations into well run entities for global impact.
+Through this company, Leah has built an outstanding reputation for transforming businesses and organizations into well-run entities for global impact.

 Named one of the 12 most influential Democrats in the nation on faith and values politics by Religion News Service, Leah also works with Faith in Action, the Democratic party’s outreach program to communities of faith.
 In 2002, she graduated from Wesley Theological Seminary, becoming an ordained minister.
 Leah currently serves as pastor of the House of the Lord Church in Washington, D.C.
 Further, Leah served as Resident Fellow at Harvard University’s Institute of Politics where she focused on the role faith and values play in American politics.
 Leah sits on the Executive Committee of the National Council of Negro Women.